Shoulder Replacement Surgery

 The shoulder is a ball and socket-type joint made up of the glenoid (socket) and the humerus (ball).
 When arthritis affects the shoulder it causes the lining of these joint surfaces to wear, causing pain and stiffness.
 During a total shoulder replacement, both the head of the humerus and the socket are replaced with artificial parts so that the joint can move smoothly again.
 The results are the alleviation of pain and a greater range of movement, giving the patient improved overall quality of life.

-The two most common types of shoulder replacement are anatomic and reverse.
-An anatomic replacement changes the ball and socket for metal and plastic and a reverse shoulder replacement switches the position of the ball with the socket.
-A reverse shoulder replacement may be recommended to provide more strength to the joint if there is damage to the rotator cuff, the group of muscles and tendons that stabilise the shoulder joint and control movement.
+The two most common types of shoulder arthroplasty are anatomic and reverse.
+An anatomic replacement changes the ball and socket for metal and plastic and a reverse procedure switches the position of the ball with the socket.
+Reverse surgery may be recommended to provide more strength to the joint if there is damage to the rotator cuff, the group of muscles and tendons that stabilise the shoulder joint and control movement.

 Diagnosis and suitability for a shoulder replacement